SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/concept.html.md

 ### Microservice isolation levels

+The following isolation levels are available for microservices:

-* Multi-tenant: Single microservice docker container instantiated for all subscribed tenants unless microservice is scaled.
+* **Multi-tenant**: Single microservice docker container instantiated for all subscribed tenants unless microservice is scaled.
-* Single tenant: Dedicated microservice docker container instantiated for each subscribed tenant.
+* **Single tenant**: Dedicated microservice docker container instantiated for each subscribed tenant.

 The isolation level is set using the microservice manifest.